Amazon MGM's Voltron Movie: What We Know So Far About The Sci-Fi Film, Including A New Release Window

 (Image credit: World Events Productions)

-We still aren't sure who each member of the Voltron cast is playing as their roles are still undisclosed at the moment.
-According to reports, most will be new characters, not characters from previous versions of the hit cartoon.
-However, it is an outstanding ensemble cast that includes Emmy winners, Oscar nominees, pop stars, and superheroes.
+We still aren't sure who every member of the Voltron cast is playing, as many roles are still undisclosed at the moment, though we do have some ideas.
+According to reports, many will be new characters, rather than any familiar from the early versions of Voltron.
+There are some notable exceptions, as revealed by Feature First in January 2026. though.
+It is an outstanding ensemble cast that includes Emmy winners, Oscar nominees, pop stars, and superheroes.

 Henry Cavill as Superman, in front of a senate hearing, in Batman V Superman: Dawn of Justice.